 Milosevic, who holds a law degree but has no prior courtroom experience, refuses to enter a plea and insists on conducting his own defence.
 He dismisses the charges against him as politically motivated lies and says that he does not recognise the court.

 On 25 July The Hague reveals that two doctors appointed by the tribunal have found that Milosevic suffers from high blood pressure and a heart condition.
-The trial will subsequently be interrupted on numerous occasions because of Milosevic's ill-health.
-On 30 September 2003 it is further slowed when the tribunal judges agree to reduce the number of sittings to three half-days a week due to concerns about the defendant's health.
+The trial is subsequently interrupted and delayed on numerous occasions because of Milosevic's ill-health.

-However, despite his health problems, Milosevic continues to smoke and takes little exercise.
+Despite his health concerns, Milosevic continues to smoke and takes little exercise.
 He is also reluctant to take prescribed drugs to control his blood pressure, saying they make him drowsy.

 2003 - On 19 January Milosevic is reelected as president of the SPS, even though he remains in custody in The Hague and had requested that someone else be given the post.